icinganalysis/icinganalysis.github.io/content/Thermal Analysis.md

 limits of impingement.
 The results of these measurements are shown in figure 7.
-The wetness factor K decreases sharply from a value of 1 at the limit of impingement to a mean value of approximately 25 percent 1-inch downstream of the impingement limit and. decreases slowly thereafter.
+The wetness factor K decreases sharply from a value of 1 at the limit of impingement to a mean value of approximately 25 percent 1-inch downstream of the impingement limit and decreases slowly thereafter.
 The tunnel and flight measurements show agreement, which indicates that the flow process is substantially the same.
 Within the range of conditions investigated, no significant variation of the